steemit/devportal/_tutorials-recipes/calculate_rc_recipe.md

 You can find the source for beem's RC class in the [beem github repo](https://github.com/holgern/beem/blob/master/beem/rc.py) Additional info can also be found in [this article by steem user @holger80](https://steemit.com/utopian-io/@holger80/update-for-beem-adding-rc-costs-calculation-and-witnesssetproperties-broadcasting?sort=new)

+## Allocation of RC to blockchain resources

+An in depth look at how RC's are assigned to each of the three resources (CPU megacycles/state memory/history size) can be found in Steemit's wiki articles for [RC Bandwidth System](https://github.com/steemit/steem/wiki/RC-Bandwidth-System) and [Parameters](https://github.com/steemit/steem/wiki/RC-Bandwidth-Parameters)